openhab/org.openhab.binding.zwave/doc/thermofloor/ztrm3_0_0.md

 ### Parameter 18: Temperature report interval

 Temperature report interval
-Time interval between consecutive temperature reports.

-Temperature reports can also be sent as a result of polling.

-30 seconds to 32767 seconds.
-Default is 60 seconds
+<p&gtTime interval between consecutive temperature reports.</p&gt <p&gtTemperature reports can also be sent as a result of polling.</p&gt <p&gt30 seconds to 32767 seconds.
+Default is 60 seconds</p&gt
 Values in the range 30 to 32767 may be set.

 The manufacturer defined default value is ```60```.